cosmofur/EX716/README.md

 together.
 I common.mc
 @PRTLN "Try to add 32bit numbers"
-@MC2M 0xff00 LowPartA           # The Assembler has no built in way to enter 32 bit decimal numbers
+@MC2M 0xff00 LowPartA           # The Asseembler's natural numbers are 16b but 2 hex words are alike
 @MC2M 0 HighPartA               # So we use two 16 bit numbers, a high word, and a low word
 @MC2M 0x99 LowPartB             # Here we are going to use a loop to add together from
 @MC2M 0 HighPartB               # 0x0000ff00 + 0x00000099 to 0x0000ff00 + 0x0000FD